Signs and Symptoms

 A comprehensive treatment plan to treat motion sickness may include a range of complementary and alternative therapies.
 Ask your team of health care providers about the best ways to incorporate these therapies into your overall treatment plan.
 Always tell your provider about the herbs and supplements you are using or considering using.

 Following these nutritional tips may help reduce symptoms:

-Some studies suggest that acupressure may help reduce symptoms of motion sickness in the same way as acupuncture, although the findings are inconclusive.
+Some studies suggest that acupressure may help reduce symptoms of motion sickness in the same way as acupuncture.
 An acupressure practitioner works with the same points used in acupuncture, but uses finger pressure rather than needles.
 Acupressure bands are available commercially to help prevent motion sickness.
 Studies suggest these bands may help delay the onset of symptoms.

 Biofeedback Training and Relaxation